 These measurements include electricity, gas, temperature and the list goes on.
-Thanks to the success of real time energy monitoring and the growing number of projects we are dealing with, our servers were receiving an extensive and increasing amount of data.
+Thanks to the success of real-time energy monitoring and the growing number of projects we are dealing with, our servers were receiving an extensive and increasing amount of data.
 For this, we found it adequate to redesign our existing system with a new architecture for data insertion and storage.
 The same Spotify and Twitter tech is called “Storm”.
-The new design would help us accommodate for continued growth and make the system completely scalable.
+The new design would help us accommodate continued growth and make the system completely scalable.

 After a 6 months period of hard work and dedication from our development team, the new architecture was up and running on January the 15th of this year.
 The resulting architecture contains three main elements: Storm, RabbitMQ, and Redis.
 Up next, we’ll explain the implications of the latter and how our system has been enhanced to provide our customers with a better service.

 The three main actions that the insertion system does are: